2017

 Unlike much of the research already discussed, Nectoux’s book of personal narratives written by LGBTQ-identified librarians in 2011, titled Workplace Issues for LGBTQ Librarians, is less empirical and more personal, and it provides a great diversity of different identities and workplace issues to consider.

-One such anecdote comes from Phillips, who shares that the reason he pursued academic librarianship was because the university he attended had accepted a non-discrimination policy that included sexual orientation (but not gender identity), so he decided that he could pursue academic librarianship as a field, as it seemed universities were growing in this way.30 But he cites having to work with only straight colleagues on LGBTQ-related scholarship and being forced to use his social media accounts in his professional life (thus automatically outing him), as ways his job lacked sexual-identity-related issues awareness.
+One such anecdote comes from Phillips, who shares that the reason he pursued academic librarianship was because the university he attended had accepted a non-discrimination policy that included sexual orientation (but not gender identity), so he decided that he could pursue academic librarianship as a field, as it seemed universities were growing in this way. ((Joseph Phillips, “It’s Okay to be Gay: A Librarian’s Journey to Acceptance an Activism,” in Workplace Issues for LGBTQ Librarians, ed.
+Tracy Marie Nectoux.
+(Duluth: Library Juice Press, 2011), 38.))
+But he cites having to work with only straight colleagues on LGBTQ-related scholarship and being forced to use his social media accounts in his professional life (thus automatically outing him), as ways his job lacked sexual-identity-related issues awareness.
 Ciszek writes from the perspective of a library administrator who remains closeted, fearing being out will hinder advancement in his field.
 (Phillips, 86.))
-He cites that a supportive network, both in one’s individual library and nationally, is the most important element to being out at work.31 Roberto discusses the difficulties in transitioning (female-to-male in this case) at work in a library.
+He cites that a supportive network, both in one’s individual library and nationally, is the most important element to being out at work. ((Phillips, 87.))
+Roberto discusses the difficulties in transitioning (female-to-male in this case) at work in a library.
 He describes the double life lived between different subsets of librarians, and he worried that at conferences their two separate groups would interact.
-He describes the awkwardness of being on the job market while transitioning, but notes that LGBTQ allies at his particular library helped him get and keep his job.32 In these cases and others, interpersonal relationships were the crux for success in the workplace.
+He describes the awkwardness of being on the job market while transitioning, but notes that LGBTQ allies at his particular library helped him get and keep his job. ((K.R.
+Roberto, “Pronoun Police: A Guide to Transitioning at Your Local Library,” in Workplace Issues for LGBTQ Librarians, ed.
+Tracy Marie Nectoux.
+(Duluth: Library Juice Press, 2011), 121-127.))
+In these cases and others, interpersonal relationships were the crux for success in the workplace.

 These anecdotes also provide evidence that many academic library environments provide neither a comfortable nor a supportive workplace for many LGBTQ-identified people.
 But what is of greater interest to me is that LIS scholarship that engages with notions of gender shows hostility and backward thinking by continually arguing that the field itself suffers from being associated with that which is feminine and that which is homosexual, and that this association renders the field illegitimate.
 This scholarship often focuses on the male librarian stereotype and the embarrassment and struggles to which male librarians are subjected for working in a “female” profession.
 This literature does not discuss gender equality or recruiting more diverse people into the workforce—it is heterosexist writing concerned only that people might mistake straight men for gay men (feminine ones at that), and a repeat of the antiquated idea that what is feminine is naive and shameful.
 This literature is written not as a critique of equating femininity and homosexuality with negativity, but rather with the expressed intention of proving that the field is not feminine, and not homosexual.
 Further, it is written by and for librarians, with little input from or attention to cultural forces outside of the field.
-As Dickinson writes, “the possibility remains that such stereotypes never really found strong footing in the public consciousness,” and that “the image of the effeminate or gay male reference librarian was more entrenched within the library profession itself than it was outside of it.”33
+As Dickinson writes, “the possibility remains that such stereotypes never really found strong footing in the public consciousness,” and that “the image of the effeminate or gay male reference librarian was more entrenched within the library profession itself than it was outside of it.” ((Thad E. Dickinson, “Looking at the Male Librarians Stereotype.”
+The Reference Librarian 37, no. 78 (2003): 106.))

 Practical Methods for Improvement

 One major difference between tackling recruitment issues for librarians (and potential librarians) who identify as LGBTQ, and for librarians of color, is that there are no identity-based initiatives at either the individual library level or the national LIS field level for LGBTQ-identified people, as there are for people of color.
 There are programs related to librarianship, like the Martin Duberman Visiting Fellowship at New York Public Library, which funds a scholar using the LGBTQ sources in their archive, or the American Library Association’s (ALA) Gay, Lesbian, Bisexual, Transgender Round Table, which discusses information needs and serving patrons who identify as LGBTQ, but neither is specifically about librarians themselves.
 The LIS field has taken commendable steps that result in people of color feeling more welcome in library school and in entry-level positions after graduation.
-According to Haipeng42 and Acree, Epps, Gilmore, and Henriques,43 part of the commitment to recruiting new graduate librarians in underrepresented populations into an academic library can involve offering them something that makes them feel wanted for who they are.
-Many schools have residency programs for ethnic minority librarians, such as Cornell University, Iowa State University, University of Michigan, Ohio State University, and Yale University, among others.44 These programs are good for recruitment because they offer librarians a chance to develop collections based on their interests, participate in workshops that may increase retention, and earn fellowships with high-quality benefits.
+According to Haipeng ((Li Haipeng, “Diversity in the Library: What Could Happen at the Institutional Level.”
+Journal of Library Administration 27, no. 1-2 (1999): 145-156.)) and Acree, Epps, Gilmore, and Henriques, ((Eric Acree, Sharon K. Epps, Yolanda Gilmore, and Charmaine Henriques.
+“Using Professional Development as a Retention Tool for Underrepresented Academic Librarians.”
+Journal of Library Administration 31, no. 1-2 (2008): 45-61.)) part of the commitment to recruiting new graduate librarians in underrepresented populations into an academic library can involve offering them something that makes them feel wanted for who they are.
+Many schools have residency programs for ethnic minority librarians, such as Cornell University, Iowa State University, University of Michigan, Ohio State University, and Yale University, among others. ((Haipeng, 146.))
+These programs are good for recruitment because they offer librarians a chance to develop collections based on their interests, participate in workshops that may increase retention, and earn fellowships with high-quality benefits.
 The librarians already employed by these universities also have the opportunity to show their support for this type of recruitment and learn from these newly-recruited students.
-The ALA’s Spectrum Initiative, which provides financial aid to students of color for three years and includes annual reports from the student, participation in a longitudinal study, and support to attend the Spectrum Institute, is described as the largest diversity initiative in the field.45 This type of opportunity has significant value because it not only helps fund a student’s education, but it also supports research related to the needs and satisfaction levels of the award-winners.
+The ALA’s Spectrum Initiative, which provides financial aid to students of color for three years and includes annual reports from the student, participation in a longitudinal study, and support to attend the Spectrum Institute, is described as the largest diversity initiative in the field. ((Teresa Y. Nealy, “Diversity Initiatives and Programs.”
+Journal of Library Administration 27, no. 8 (1999): 125.))
+This type of opportunity has significant value because it not only helps fund a student’s education, but it also supports research related to the needs and satisfaction levels of the award-winners.
 Symbolically, it serves as an important welcome sign to people of color interested in librarianship.

 Similar residencies for LGBTQ-identified librarians would be an excellent addition to the field.
 These residencies would give these librarians an opportunity to take leadership roles, meet other librarians like themselves, and have special professional accolades when entering the job market.
 Scholarships such as the Spectrum Initiative opportunities would give LGBTQ-identified people encouragement to be out and pursue the field.
 Such scholarships could follow the Spectrum Initiative structure to ensure ongoing retention in jobs and in the field as a whole.
-Importantly, unlike people with disabilities, people of racial minorities, members of religious groups, those who identify as lesbian, gay, bisexual, transgender, and queer –and many others identities– are not protected classes of people by the United States government, though some of these categories are protected to some level in some states, counties, or cities.46 Trying to find employment where one feels comfortable enough to come out is a precarious position.
+Importantly, unlike people with disabilities, people of racial minorities, members of religious groups, those who identify as lesbian, gay, bisexual, transgender, and queer –and many others identities– are not protected classes of people by the United States government, though some of these categories are protected to some level in some states, counties, or cities. ((“Know your rights: transgender people and the law.”
+American Civil Liberties Union.
+(2016). https://www.aclu.org/know-your-rights/transgender-people-and-law)) Trying to find employment where one feels comfortable enough to come out is a precarious position.
 People cannot choose to come out or stay closeted on their own terms, as with transgender people who have changed their name or sex on their birth certificate, a fact that will be involuntarily revealed if a background check is done by the employer.
 Further, LGBTQ-identified people often have to break from their family of origin if that family does not support them, so a program such as the Spectrum Initiative would provide much-needed financial aid and emotional support for things like education and career training, as well as a sense of security within the field.

-Another tactic that could be employed at the individual library level is producing academic library job advertisements written to recruit LGBTQ-identified librarians (as Williams, II argues doing for people of color47) by broadening the job descriptions to include enticements that might attract people outside the dominant culture.
-He writes, “the hiring opportunity should be looked upon as a means to move the library to the next level of excellence by creating a post that is broad in scope, flexible,”48 and allows for someone from an unconventional background to feel empowered to apply.
-He writes that, “when creative use of the vacancy becomes the norm in academic library recruitment programs, it establishes another norm that opportunities in our library are no longer static, but dynamic.”49 This strategy would apply to all populations outside of the dominant culture.
+Another tactic that could be employed at the individual library level is producing academic library job advertisements written to recruit LGBTQ-identified librarians (as Williams, II argues doing for people of color ((James F. Williams II, “Managing Diversity.”
+Journal of Library Administration 27, no. 1-2 (1999): 27-48.))) by broadening the job descriptions to include enticements that might attract people outside the dominant culture.
+He writes, “the hiring opportunity should be looked upon as a means to move the library to the next level of excellence by creating a post that is broad in scope, flexible,” ((Williams II, 44.)) and allows for someone from an unconventional background to feel empowered to apply.
+He writes that, “when creative use of the vacancy becomes the norm in academic library recruitment programs, it establishes another norm that opportunities in our library are no longer static, but dynamic.” ((Williams II, 44.))
+This strategy would apply to all populations outside of the dominant culture.
 If the workplace is truly inclusive, signals or direct statements could be placed in the job advertisement to specifically recruit underrepresented applicants and alleviate the worry that they may end up in a hostile environment.

-Also on the individual library level, as Simmons-Welburn50 and Majekodunmi51 suggest, interpersonal issues within the workplace can be improved through understanding.
+Also on the individual library level, as Simmons-Welburn ((Janice Simmons-Welburn, “Diversity Dialogue Groups.”
+Journal of Library Administration 27, no. 1-2 (1999): 111-121.)) and Majekodunmi ((Norda Majekodunmi, “Diversity in Libraries: The Case for the Visible Minority Librarians of Canada (VimLoC Network).”
+Canadian Library Association 1, no. 59 (2013): 31-32.)) suggest, interpersonal issues within the workplace can be improved through understanding.
 They argue for communication and education.
 Dialogue groups and forums about issues affecting minorities can be useful at staff trainings, though existing research only extends to visible minorities.
 This type of initiative can also be extended to LIS graduate programs.
 Since nearly all programs require a core class introducing students to the field of librarianship, that class could include substantial discussions of cultural competency, workplace ethics and attitudes, and the field’s commitment to inclusive behaviors.
 Library scholarship and training emphasizes accepting patrons who come to the reference desk as they are, on not judging their questions, and on including a variety of interests in the collection; yet simultaneously the field fails to foster these same attitudes among colleagues who work together at least 40 hours a week.

 In terms of future scholarship, more quantitative studies need to be conducted on how many people in libraries identify as LGBTQ; how many people are out in the workplace; and what types of workplace behaviors and attitudes make LGBTQ-identified librarians and staff feel as if they are not included, or make them feel fearful, or hated.
 Identifying what microaggressions happen in academic libraries and general academic workplaces is another area of necessary research, especially since academic communities so often see themselves on the outside of—or beyond—issues related to discrimination.
 Because of the accidental nature of microaggressions, they are very likely to happen in the academic workplace, as the scholarship has proved.